ck852/data_analysis_gui/README.md

 <img src="images/ramp_analysis.PNG" alt="ramp_analysis"/>

-### Dose-Response
+### Conductance

-Click the "Add Range" buttons then click the plot to add them.
-This is meant for time vs. current output files by the main window.
-This window can be used to extract average/peak values from time ranges of interest over the duration of a recording, such as the average steady-state current during application of a drug.
-While this is geared for dose-response preparation, it can be used to easily extract steady-state currents for any time-course experiment
+You can also plot conductance values in the Y Axis.
+Conductance calculations follow the formula G = I / (V-Vrev).
+Calculations are skipped if (V-Vrev) < 0.1 mV.
+Vrev is input by the user in mV.

 ### Sweep Extraction

 Access from the Analysis menu.
 Load a file in the main window first.
 Users can also extract the currently displayed sweep from main window.
+Batch extraction is available as well to extract one or multiple of the same sweeps from several files at the same time.
+This makes it much easier to quantify differences between sweep phenotypes in different conditions.

 ### Leak Subtraction

 Performs P/N leak subtraction on WCP files recorded with WinWCP's leak subtraction protocol.
+This operation follows the same processes performed by WinWCP's native leak subtraction analysis tool.
 The algorithm removes passive membrane currents using voltage-scaled subtraction:

 1. Baseline Correction: All voltage and current traces are zeroed by subtracting the value at the holding potential (VHold cursor position).
 This removes DC offsets.